Alum Jeremy Kamal Talks Cultural Narratives and Sound-Informed Ecology

 His most recent project, Mojo: The Floods, is an animated short set in a future where the rituals and norms of contemporary Black culture intertwine with ecology, technology, and landscape formation.
 The project is the first of a series of shorts within the Mojo world, which seeks to augment the relationship of cultural habits with terraforming processes.

-We spoke to Kamal to learn more about his film work, conceptual affinity for music, and recent collaborations with fellow SCI-Arc alum and current faculty Kordae Henry.
+We spoke to Kamal to learn more about his film work, conceptual affinity for music, and recent collaborations with fellow SCI-Arc alum and current faculty Kordae Henry (MS Fiction and Entertainment '18).

 We’re so excited to speak with you.
 First of all, regarding your background: you have a graduate degree in landscape architecture from Harvard GSD.
 What attracted you to landscape architecture specifically?